chelladurai01/Selenium-xml-black-box-testscript/README.md

 Selenium xml black box testscript

-1.In this testcases are reutrn in xml file
+1.In this testcases are return in xml file

 2.we need to specify the actions and it's values in the xml file